openedx/docs.openedx.org/source/developers/references/glossary.rst

       of components, and randomly provide a specified number of problems from that content library to each learner.

-      For more information, see `partnercoursestaff:Content Libraries` and `partnercoursestaff:Randomized Content Blocks`.

-   live mode
+   Live Mode

       A view that allows the course team to review all published units as learners see them, regardless of the release dates of the section and subsection that contain the units.
-For more information, see `partnercoursestaff:View Published Content`.

    LON-CAPA